- Oct 20, 2020

 So is this obsession necessary and what does it all actually mean?

 Your weight is not just how much fat or muscle you have on your body.
 It is actually the total sum of all your bone, skin, tissues, water, fat, muscle and other substances that make up your body.
 It is also the food and drink that is on its way through your digestive system at the time you weigh yourself.
 Weight, particularly in women can fluctuate between 2-3kg during the same day depending on fluid retention, time of the month, and even what you ate the night before.
+Also, 1 kg of muscle is more dense and takes up less space than 1 kg of fat so you may not be seeing a change on the scales but your body shape may be changing.

 Personally, I have grown up in a home that has never had scales.
 My mum (Slim Secrets founder, Sharon Thurin), taught me to focus on how I look and feel – rather than about focusing on a number.
 I have to say, I am very thankful to her for this.
 I am one of those people who could very easily obsess over the number on those scales.
 But I know that’s not what counts.
 Being healthy and exercising is really what counts and how you feel on the inside.